wazuh/wazuh-documentation/source/installation-guide/basic/all-in-one-deployment/unattended-installation.rst

 =======================

 This section will explain how to install Wazuh on a single host by using a script that will automatically detect whether the operating system uses ``rpm`` or ``deb`` packages.
 The script will perform a health-check verifying that the available system resources meet the minimal requirements.
-For more information, please visit the :ref:`requirements <basic_all_in_one_requirements>` section.
+For more information, please visit the :ref:`requirements <installation_requirements>` section.

 Installing Wazuh
 ----------------